-"Principal Distribution Amount" means, with respect to any distribution date, the amount necessary, so that (a) the sum of the Pool Balance at the end of the preceding Collection Period plus the amounts on deposit in the reserve account (excluding amounts on deposit in the TERI pledge fund) after payments on that distribution date equals (b) 103% of the outstanding principal balance of the offered notes and any amounts drawn and not repaid on the liquidity note after payments on that distribution date; provided, however, that the Principal Distribution Amount will not exceed the outstanding principal balance of the offered notes.
+"Principal Distribution Amount" means, with respect to any distribution date, the amount necessary, so that (a) the sum of the Pool Balance at the end of the preceding Collection Period plus the amounts on deposit in the reserve account after payments on that distribution date equals (b) 103% of the outstanding principal balance of the offered notes after payments on that distribution date; provided, however, that the Principal Distribution Amount will not exceed the outstanding principal balance of the offered notes.
 In addition, on the final maturity date for each related class of offered notes, the principal required to be distributed to that class of offered notes will include the amount required to reduce the outstanding principal balance of that class of offered notes to zero.